Homing through Reinforcement Learning: Conclusions

 The resetting statistics further support this picture: both the mean number of resetting events and the effective resetting rate increase monotonically with $D_r$, while the distribution of reset intervals yields a characteristic time scale $\tau^\ast$ that follows a power-law dependence on $D_r$, with two distinct scaling regimes for $D_r \leq D_r^{*}$ and $D_r > D_r^{*}$.

-Furthermore, we have compared the homing time obtained from the RL agent with that of a standard Active Brownian Particle (ABP) under identical conditions.
-The RL-based agent consistently achieves shorter homing times than the ABP, demonstrating its superior efficiency.
+Furthermore, we have compared the homing time obtained from the RL agent with that of an Active Brownian Particle (ABP) with resetting and a pure ABP (without resetting) under identical conditions.
+The RL-based agent consistently achieves shorter homing times than both cases, while the pure ABP typically continues wandering near the target without reliable localization.
 Extending the model to interacting agents, we find that asymmetry naturally emerges in two-agents system, with one agent consistently achieving faster homing.
 In larger populations, repulsive interactions maintain spatial separation while collective effects increasingly favor the fastest agent as group size increases.
 Overall, our results demonstrate that reinforcement learning effectively captures the interplay between stochasticity, resetting, and inter-agent interactions, providing a scalable framework to study efficient homing and navigation in both solitary and collective systems.

 In the present work, we have defined the agent’s state as the difference between the homing direction and its instantaneous orientation, which provides a simple yet effective representation of the agent’s alignment with the target.
 Alternative formulations, such as polar states $(r, \theta)$ as well as velocity-based states can provide a more dynamic sense of progress.
 However, both these approaches increase the dimensionality of the state space and slow down convergence.
-Hence, our chosen state definition strikes a practical balance between information content and computational efficiency, allowing the agent to learn effective homing strategies with minimal complexity. \\ In future extensions of this work, the framework can be advanced by introducing a leader–follower learning mechanism.
+Hence, our chosen state definition strikes a practical balance between information content and computational efficiency, allowing the agent to learn effective homing strategies with minimal complexity. \\

+We have also examined a simple alignment interaction with a vision cone of $90^\circ$.
+Although alignment improved collective motion in some regimes, it did not help the agents locate the target earlier over the full range of $D_r$, particularly at larger noise strengths.
+This suggests that global alignment alone is not sufficient for efficient target finding, and therefore instead of aligning with all agents in the group one can follow the fastest member of the group.
+Therefore, in future extensions of this work, the framework can be advanced by introducing a leader–follower learning mechanism.
 Such an approach would enable the emergence of collective intelligence and coordinated navigation, allowing slower agents to improve their performance by leveraging information extracted from the most efficient member of the group.